About the NAEP Reading Assessment

 Each school that participated in the assessment, and each student assessed, represents only a portion of the larger population of interest.
 The results are weighted to account for the disproportionate representation of some groups in the selected sample, including the oversampling of schools with high concentrations of students from certain racial/ethnic groups and the lower sampling rates of students who attend small schools.
 Read more about NAEP sampling and weighting in the NAEP Technical Documentation.

 Even with the availability of accommodations, some students may still be excluded.
-Differences in student populations and in state/jurisdiction and district policies and practices for identifying and including SD and ELL students should be considered when comparing variations in exclusion and accommodation rates.
-States/jurisdictions and districts also vary in their proportions of special-needs students (especially ELL students).
-Download the summary data tables via the link at the bottom of the page to see the percentages of SD and/or ELL students identified, excluded, and assessed in reading in 2019.
+Differences in student populations and in state/jurisdiction and district policies and practices for identifying and including SD and EL students should be considered when comparing variations in exclusion and accommodation rates.
+States/jurisdictions and districts also vary in their proportions of special-needs students (especially EL students).
+Download the summary data tables via the link at the bottom of the page to see the percentages of SD and/or EL students identified, excluded, and assessed in reading in 2019.

 Because providing accommodations represented a change in testing conditions that could potentially affect the measurement of changes over time, split national samples of students were assessed in 1998â€”one sample permitted accommodations and the other did not.
 Although the results for both samples are presented in the tables and figures, any comparisons to 1998 in the text are based only on the accommodated sample.